The Proverbs 31 Woman

 It is one thing to read in Genesis 2:18 and following that God dignifies the woman with the same warrior-description that he only reserves for himself (and a couple of militant nations).
 It is another thing to see this theme play out in still other portraits of womanhood in the Bible.
 One telling portrait is that of the so-called “Proverbs 31 Woman.”
 Traditionally, Proverbs 31:10 and following offers a tender picture of the ultimate homemaker, the profile of the domesticated female, the aspirational, virtuous goal for every woman.

-But what if the tender view often promoted regarding the woman in Proverbs 31 is something very different than what we are generally led to believe?
+What if the tender view often promoted in Proverbs 31 is very different than what we are generally led to believe?
 What if there were something much more revolutionary being presented there?

 A simple survey of the Old Testament reminds us that there are a small handful of important ballads and poems that bring color to the Old Testament landscape.
 Examples include Exodus 15:1-21, Judges 5, 2 Samuel 1:17-27, and 2 Samuel 22.
 Take some time when you can and read through those captivating passages.
 Their design and tone reflects what are commonly understood as military/hero poems; accounts celebrating specific heroes or feats.
 I wish to strongly submit that Proverbs 31:10-31 fits well within the parameters of such a literary device.